AlejandroCiuba/Crypto_Catcher/README.md

 - `README.md`: This :)

 ### Subdirectories:
-- `planning`: All documents related to our planning phase(s) for the bot are here, including a rough-draft (and hopefully finalized) SRS.
+- `planning/`: All documents related to our planning phase(s) for the bot are here, including a rough-draft (and hopefully finalized) SRS.